-Interested in testing CNAME setup?
+Interested in CNAME setup?

 Use the subject line "CNAME setup <domain>" for faster review.

-2 -- STOP at Step 4 of the setup, where the website instructions ask you to change your nameservers.
+- STOP at Step 4 of the setup, where the website instructions ask you to change your nameservers.
 Do not change your nameservers.

-7 -- Add CNAME(s) to your authoritative DNS provider following the format provided (more detail below).
+- Add CNAME(s) to your authoritative DNS provider following the format provided (more detail below).

-8 -- You're done!
+- You're done!

-All requests accelerated and protected by CloudFlare will come from the CloudFlare IP addresses.
+All requests accelerated and protected by Cloudflare will come from the Cloudflare IP addresses.
 Please make sure to whitelist all Cloudflare's IPs.
 If you throttle or rate-limit these requests, your website will appear to be offline.

-In Step 2 of adding your website, toggle the clouds to orange for the subdomain(s) you want CloudFlare enabled for.
+In Step 2 of adding your website, toggle the clouds to orange for the subdomain(s) you want Cloudflare enabled for.
 For the other subdomains, mark them as gray.

 When you reach Step 7 above, after verification of your TXT record is complete, use these formats.

 You can add one or as many CNAMEs as you like to your authoritative DNS.
-Make sure there is a corresponding record in the CloudFlare DNS Settings that is marked with an orange cloud.
+Make sure there is a corresponding record in the Cloudflare DNS Settings that is marked with an orange cloud.
 Make sure the record(s) you want are enabled by toggling the clouds to orange.
 Replace EXAMPLE.COM with your domain in the URLs below.

-Decide on your CloudFlare Settings.
+Decide on your Cloudflare Settings.
 The defaults are fine, but you can start to get a feel for the options.
 Replace EXAMPLE.COM with your domain in the URL below.

 More on SSL

-2) Remove the CNAME record pointing to CloudFlare from your authoritative DNS.
+2) Remove the CNAME record pointing to Cloudflare from your authoritative DNS.